Nathan Maguire: Personal life

 Maguire was born in Salford, England, and has also lived in Chester.
 As of 2022, Maguire lived in Elton, Cheshire.
 At the age of eight, Maguire became paralysed overnight, and was diagnosed with transverse myelitis.

-He studied at Kirkby High School, and later at Liverpool John Moores University.
+He studied at Helsby High School, and later at Liverpool John Moores University.
 Maguire is in a relationship with fellow athlete Hannah Cockroft.
 During the COVID-19 pandemic, Maguire had to self-isolate at home for 12 weeks; Maguire and Cockroft built a gym in their garage for training.
 Later in the year, the pair appeared together on a celebrity special of the BBC television programme The Hit List.

 Career

 At the age of eight, Maguire took up wheelchair basketball, where he was coached by Josie Cichockyj.
+Aged 15, he settled on wheelchair racing at Greenbank Sports Academy.
 He now trains at Kirkby Athletics Club.

 Magurie won the under-17s 3 mi mini-marathon events at the 2014 and 2015 London Marathons.
 In 2016, Maguire was part of the British 4 × 400 metres relay team that won the 2016 IPC Athletics European Championships non-medal event.